qijianpeng/awesome-edge-computing/README.md

 CloudSimSDN supports calculating power consumption by both hosts and switches.
 For instance, network-aware VM placement policies can be evaluated using CloudSimSDN.

+- [CloudSimPy](https://github.com/FengcunLi/CloudSimPy): CloudSimPy is a data centric task schedule framework.
+It is bases on [SimPy](https://simpy.readthedocs.io/), a process-based discrete-event simulation framework based on standard Python.
+The scientific computing, deep learning, and machine learning ecology of the Python language is more complete than other programming languages.
+CloudSimPy works well with deep learning frameworks with Python support (such as TensorFlow, PyTorch) The combination helps to study resource management methods based on machine learning or deep learning.

 - [CFN](https://github.com/spirosmastorakis/CFN/): Computing First Networking that
 based on Named Data Networking ([NDN](https://github.com/named-data-ndnSIM/ndnSIM)).